WyattRichardson/JavaGameEngine/README.md

 3D LWJGL OpenGL game engine!

-  Hello my goal with this project is pretty simple, create a game engine along with a cool editor using Java, LWJGL, and openGL.
+  Hello my goal with this project is pretty simple, create a game engine along with a cool editor using Java, LWJGL, and OpenGL.
 Maven dependencies are windows-x64